rustychris/make_dfm/README.md

 The scripts also compile some key dependencies.
 There are two main approaches: with or without conda.

+## Choose With or Without Conda

-## Option A: Using Conda
+### Option A: with conda

 Conda can be used to provide HDF5 and the base netcdf library (C bindings only).
 This is particularly useful because together these packages have a long list of dependencies that a barebones system will not include.

-### Install conda (this can be anaconda, miniconda, or mambaforge)
+Install conda (this can be anaconda, miniconda, or mambaforge).
 Choose a suitable requirements-*.yml file, copy, and edit to suit your needs.
 Edit to update the environment name and path.
 If cmake does not already exist on the system, add it to the package list.

 Create the new environment:
 `…/make_dfm$ mamba env create -f requirements-t140737.yml`